w41l/gnome/README.md

 * libwacom
 * libepoxy
 * gpgme

-Hint:
+* openldap

+OR the quick way:

-* Install all packages from these directories: a, ap, d, l, n, t, x
+* Install all packages from these directories: slackpkg install a/* ap/* d/* l/* n/* t/* x/*

-* Then some X-based apps from xap like firefox, thunderbird, gimp, etc
+* Then install some X-based apps from xap like: firefox, thunderbird, gimp, audacious, imagemagick, etc

 SBo Packages
 ============

 Some GNOME package need packages from SBo.
 Some of SBo packages has been imported, others still in testing.
 Maybe you can use ponce SBo git repo to get most current packages to satisfy GNOME dependency.

-Please read:
-<a href="SBo_PACKAGES.txt">SBo_PACKAGES.txt</a>
+Please read: <a href="SBo_PACKAGES.txt">SBo_PACKAGES.txt</a>

 WAYLAND
 =======